HyeonjeongHa/hyeonjeongha.github.io/_pages/about.md

 # 🔥 News
+- *2026.06*: &nbsp;🎉🎉 Again Awarded the **Capital One Illinois Center for Generative AI Safety, Knowledge Systems, and Cyber Security (ASKS) Fellowship Program**!
 - *2026.04*: &nbsp;🎉🎉 One paper accepted to **ICML 2026 (Spotlight)**!
 - *2026.04*: &nbsp;🎉🎉 One paper accepted to **ACL 2026 Main**!
 - *2026.02*: &nbsp;🎉🎉 One paper accepted to **ICLR 2026 Workshop**!